 A Few Quick Questions And Answers

-These are the most common electrical questions asked by our clients in the Twin Falls Magic Valley and Boise Treasure Valley.
+These are the most common electrical questions asked by our clients in the Twin Falls, Magic Valley and Boise, Treasure Valley, Hagerman and surrounding areas.
 Contact us today so that we can discuss your electrical needs, since each electrical configuration and design is different we will study your case and provide an array of options.

 When is it time to call an electrician?

 When you are resetting circuit breakers or changing fuses too often.
 When you turn on your air conditioner and the lights dim in the room.
 When your lights flicker or go on and off.
 When you can smell electricity burning.
 When you have six electronic devices going into one outlet in back of your electronics center.
 When you have receptacle outlets overburdened by multi-plug strips.
 When a two-prong plug needs a three-prong adapter.
 If you have to run extension cords to plug in electrical devices.
 If any of these scenarios are familiar to you, it might be time to call a professional.

 What size service do I install in my home?